An Advisor’s Search for Perfection in a Recruiting Deal

-With the economics of a move certainly an important factor, so too are culture, ownership, flexibility, take-home economics and support for growth and succession.
+With the economics of a move certainly an important factor, so too are culture, ownership, flexibility, take-home and support for growth and succession.
 Understanding full-well that there is no perfect solution – that is, to get the best deal, best payout and best culture all under one roof – makes it that much more important to “prioritize your priorities.”

 It’s no big deal

 To illustrate the need for prioritizing, consider a wirehouse advisor I’ll call “Vanessa”—the senior member of a 3-person vertical team, one of whom is her 30-year old son.
 She’s grown frustrated with changes in the culture at her firm, the inability to market her services freely, and the overwhelming amount of bureaucracy.
 Vanessa is looking for a new home that will give her more control and the ability to customize the client service model, as well as the opportunity to monetize her business, and to get a payout at or better than the 48% cash comp she has now.
 She’s looking to solve for all of these things, and, perhaps most importantly, to protect her son, the rest of her team and her legacy.

 After 4 months of smart and thoughtful due diligence led by my team, and the early elimination of 3 options that just didn’t feel right, Vanessa came to the same conclusion that many of the advisors we counsel come to: She is in love with Raymond James.
 The firm’s culture, payout, and philosophy around client ownership were all a perfect fit.